 Soaking is important: Black chickpeas have an harder skin when compared to the other legumes.
 Most of this is the fiber content which can easily make you feel bloated if they are not properly soaked.

-Soaking them overnight is highly recommended to avoid tummy problems.
+Soaking them for at least 6 to 8 hours or overnight is highly recommended to avoid tummy problems.
 This not only reduces the cook time but also improves their taste & texture.

 I always stock some presoaked kala chana in my fridge.
 So it is easier for me to make a curry, salad or chaat instantly.

-Why precook kala chana: If you are using a pot or a stove-top pressure cooker, then it is very important to precook them in water first.
+If you are using a pot, then it is very important to precook them in water first.
 Later add them to the onion tomato masala.
-Black chickpeas will not cook well when they are cooked with acidic ingredients like tomatoes or salt.
+Black chickpeas will not cook well when they are cooked with acidic ingredients like tomatoes or salt unless pressure cooked.

 So always cook them well in plain water until tender.
 This will ensure they are cooked completely.